ConorCorp/react-native-image-upload-demo/backend/README.md

 In the bucket's permissions page:
 1. Set `Block all public access` to `off`.
-2. Update the `Bucket Policy` to allow viewing all objects:
+2. Update the `Bucket Policy` to allow viewing all objects, insert your bucket name instead of `modergator-demo-apps`.
 ```
 {
     "Version": "2012-10-17",